esselstyn/esselstyn.github.io/projects.md

+---
+layout: default
+title: Projects
+---

+## Projects
 -Systematics of crocidurine shrews
 -Rates of evolution in rats and mice
 -Biodiversity inventories
 -Mammalian phylogeny